That Face: Landor Theatre

 That Face received its first London revival at The Landor Theatre from 12 November to 1 December 2013, starring Caroline Wildi as Martha, Rory Fleck-Byrne as Henry, Stephanie Hyam as Mia and Georgina Leonidas as Izzy.

+2023 London Revival

+The Orange Tree Theatre production, directed by Josh Seymour, opened in September 2023 starring Niamh Cusack as Martha, Kasper Hilton-Hille as Henry, Ruby Stokes as Mia and Sarita Gabony as Izzy.
+The production received 5-star reviews in the Guardian and The Stage.
+Hilton-Hille won Best Newcomer at The Offies and was nominated for Best Performer in a Play at The Stage Debut Awards 2024.

 Critical reaction

 That Face was received positively by critics, who particularly praised the new writer and the performances from the actors.
 Charles Spencer of The Daily Telegraph said it was "a blazing, no-holds barred production… Fresh, passionate and blackly comic – exhilarating...
-Lindsay Duncan’s superb performance...Matt Smith is outstanding.".
+Lindsay Duncan’s superb performance...Matt Smith is outstanding."
 The Daily Express mentioned that "Polly Stenham is a modern successor to Tennessee Williams or Edward Albee...
 Intensely moving, skillfully crafted piece."
 The Daily Express, The Evening Standard, The Guardian, The Times, Time Out, Metro, Radio 4 and The Sunday Times also reviewed it very positively.
 In late 2009, the play was named at no. 9 in The Times Top Twenty Plays of the Decade.
 It also received three Olivier Award nominations (one in 2008, before the transfer, then nods for Best New Play and Best Actress in a Play in 2009).